JAORMX/deet.blog/content/_index.md

 ---
-title: ""
+title: ''
-featured_image: '/images/happy-deet.jpg'
+featured_image: "/images/happy-deet.jpg"
-description: "This is a blog about Deet's new life in Finland!
-In case you haven't figured it out yet, Deet is our dog."
+description: Hi!
+I'm Deet!
+I'm a rescue dog from Romania living a new life in Finland.
+  Welcome to my journey in this new country with my new family.

 ---